-Second, the project develops an accessible framework to understand cereal market integration within and between countries, and to forecast both cereal market prices and the extent to which a country’s formal and informal institutions are facilitating (or not) trade between internal and external markets.
+Second, the project develops an accessible framework to understand cereal market integration within and between countries, and to forecast both cereal market prices and the extent to which a country’s formal and informal institutions are facilitating (or not) trade between internal and external markets, as well to understand the effects of conflict on food prices and market integration.
 As such, the outcomes, particularly the framework and the forecasting tools will be useful to industry – such as cereal exporters – that wants to understand the demand for Australian cereals in many developing Asian and African countries, and the effects that political and economic risks, such as conflicts, are likely to have on that demand, and the extent to which those countries are integrated into global supply chains.
 In practical and intellectual terms, this project will burnish Australia’s international development credentials, and improve the ability of the Australian government and industry to build political and economic influence in developing countries, particularly in Africa and Asia.
+In particular, the results can help Australia understand where there are likely to be food insecurity issues, based on the locations and types of conflict and the effects on market integration, storage, and prices, thus allowing Australian aid organisations to strategically pinpoint where and when to send aid.

 FEASIBILITY

 The main feasibility concern with any project dealing with marginalised states is obtaining access to those states, and collecting reliable and accurate data.
 Maximizing feasibility is baked into the purpose and design of the project.
-First, the project’s main purpose is to take data that is already relatively widely available in marginalised states – cereal market prices – and apply an innovative framework to provide insights into governance and institutions that would not otherwise be possible due to the nature of the states under study.
+First, the project’s main purpose is to take data that is already relatively widely available in marginalised states – cereal market prices and conflict data – and apply an innovative framework to provide insights into conflict, markets, and institutions that would not otherwise be possible due to the nature of the states under study.
 In this, the poor data environment is an advantage for our project, inasmuch as the value added by our analysis will be greater than for states with better data.

 Second, the project is designed to take advantage of data that we have already collected or to which we already have access, obviating problems of data collection that would usually be the case with the study of marginalised states, reducing the susceptibility of the project to travel restrictions, and minimizing the costs associated with data collection and fieldwork.
 For the quantitative data, the market price data are available from the United Nations Food Program and commercial providers.

-The implementation of existing methodologies and the use of previously developed tools guarantee the project's feasibility.
+The implementation of existing methodologies and the use of previously developed tools guarantee the project's feasibility, including some models already developed in the CIs’ previous collaborations (Hastings et al 2022, Ubilava et al 2023).
 This will be aided by a Research Assistant with a suitable programming background.
 In Years 1 and 2, the RA will assist with data sourcing and management, particularly as they relate to “data cleaning” that will facilitate accurate matching of the price and conflict data.
 In Years 2 and 3, they will integrate and automate new data sources into the existing website structure, as well as implement Machine Learning methods for global models, and the Kalman filter for missing observations.
 The University of Sydney provides excellent graduates that can be employed on this project, as well as access to the Sydney Informatics Hub.
 The CIs have drawn on the Hub’s expertise in implementing multiple projects with similar demands.

 Implementation plan